2025 Venetian regional election

-The 2025 Venetian regional election is scheduled to take place in Veneto, Italy on 23–24 November 2025.
+The 2025 Venetian regional election was held in Veneto, Italy from 23 to 24 November 2025.

 Electoral system

 The Regional Council of Veneto is composed of 51 members.
 The president elect is the candidate winning a plurality of votes.
 49 council seats are distributed according to proportional representation, with a majority bonus system assigning 60% of the 50 seats to the lists running with the candidate winning more than 40% of the votes.
 A single list must win at least 3% of the votes in order to access the seats distribution, while a coalition must win over 5% of the votes.
 The president and the second place presidential candidate automatically becomes a member of the council.